SiliconLabs/platform_hardware_drivers/fuel_gauge_battery_max17048/README.md

 - [Lithium Ion Battery](https://www.sparkfun.com/products/13851)

+- A high power resistor (e.g 220Ω/5W) is as the load of the battery.

 ## Connections Required ##

-We can use some [Wire Jumpers Female to Female](https://www.mikroe.com/wire-jumpers-female-to-female-30cm-10pcs) to connect between the EFR32xG21 Wireless Starter Kit and the MAX17048XEVKIT Evalue Kit, and between the MAX17048XEVKIT Evalue Kit and the Lithium Ion Battery as shown below.
+We can use some [Wire Jumpers Female to Female](https://www.mikroe.com/wire-jumpers-female-to-female-30cm-10pcs) to connect between the EFR32xG21 Wireless Starter Kit and the MAX17048XEVKIT Evalue Kit, and between the MAX17048XEVKIT Evalue Kit to the Lithium Ion Battery and the load as shown below.

 ![connection](doc/images/connection.png)